-Figure 3 shows the spatial distribution of BC and NO_x emissions in 2015 for the fossil fuel, biofuel, waste burning

-- and flaring sources.
-As given in Table 2 which shows the contribution of each of these sources to the total emissions for BC, OC, NO_x, SO2, CO and NMVOCs in 2015, total BC and NO_x emissions are 1.35 Tg C and 7.90 Tg NO2, respectively.
-Emission densities are generally the highest along the Gulf of Guinea, and in the East and South of Africa.
-Table 2 also indicates that for Africa, residential combustion is the major source of carbonaceous particles for BC (40%) and OC (77%).
-It is also the main source of CO and NMVOCs with a contribution of 72% and 53%, - respectively.
-Open waste burning is the second most important source of BC, OC and NMVOCs representing 35%, 15% and 22% of the total, respectively.
-The energy sector is the major source of SO2 and NO_x emissions which constitute 54% and 29% of the total, respectively.
-For NO_x emissions, the energy sector is followed by the traffic sector (26%) whereas industry is the second largest contributor to SO2 emissions (32%). - The regional contribution from each sector is presented in Figure 4.
-The residential sector contributes to more than 50% of BC emissions in East and West Africa, and just under 50% in Middle Africa (Figure 4a) for the year 2015.
-In Southern and Northern Africa, it contributes to less than 25% and 10% of the total BC emissions, respectively.
-In these two regions, waste burning is the largest source of BC emissions with significant contributions from the industry and traffic sources compared to East and West Africa.
-Waste burning is the second largest source of BC emissions in East and West Africa.
-For NO_x, the traffic sector is the largest contributor in West and North Africa, with 30% and 41% of the total emissions, respectively (Figure 4b).
-In East Africa, the residential sector (32%) is - the largest contributor of NO_x emissions, followed by the traffic sector (23%).
-In Southern Africa, the two largest contributors to NO_x emissions are the energy (52%) and industry (27%) sectors, respectively.
+Figure 3 shows the spatial distribution of BC and NO_x emissions in 2015 for the fossil fuel, biofuel, waste burning and flaring sources.
+As given in Table 2, which shows the contribution of each of these sources to the total emissions for BC, OC, NO_x, SO2, CO and NMVOCs in 2015, total BC and NO_x emissions are 1.35 Tg C and 7.90 Tg NO2, respectively.
+Emission densities are generally the highest along the Gulf of Guinea and in the east and south of Africa.
+Table 2 also indicates that for Africa, residential combustion is the major source of carbonaceous particles for BC (40 %) and OC (77 %).
+It is also the main source of CO and NMVOCs with a contribution of 72 % and 53 %, respectively.
+Open waste burning is the second most important source of BC, OC and NMVOCs, representing 35 %, 15 % and 22 % of the total, respectively.
+The energy sector is the major source of SO2 and NO_x emissions, which constitute 54 % and 29 % of the total, respectively.
+For NO_x emissions, the energy sector is followed by the traffic sector (26 %), whereas industry is the second largest contributor to SO2 emissions (32 %).

+Figure 2.
+Time series of regional emission estimates of BC, OC, NO_x , CO, SO_2 and NMVOCs for fossils fuel, biofuel and waste burning sources.

+The regional contribution from each sector is presented in Fig. 4.
+The residential sector contributes to more than 50% of BC emissions in Eastern and Western Africa and just under 50 % in Middle Africa (Fig. 4a) for the year 2015.
+In Southern and Northern Africa, it contributes to less than 25 % and 10 % of the total BC emissions, respectively.
+In these two regions, waste burning is the largest source of BC emissions, with significant contributions from the industry and traffic sources compared to Eastern and Western Africa.
+Waste burning is the second largest source of BC emissions in Eastern and Western Africa.
+For NO_x , the traffic sector is the largest contributor in Western and Northern Africa, with 30 % and 41 % of the total emissions, respectively (Fig. 4b).
+In Eastern Africa, the residential sector (32%) is the largest contributor of NO_x emissions, followed by the traffic sector (23%).
+In Southern Africa, the two largest contributors to NO_x emissions are the energy (52 %) and industry (27 %) sectors, respectively.